Jotayk/jotayk.github.io/README.md

 # Joshua Dueck's Resume

 ## Purpose
-It is critical that software develpers looking for jobs host an up-to-date, easily-readable resume.
-In this README, we will look at a very easy approach to hosting a resume on GitHub Pages.
+It is important that software develpers host an up-to-date, easily-readable resume.
+This README's purpose is to teach a fairly basic approach to hosting a resume using Markdown, Jekyll, and GitHub Pages, as well as direct you to some valuable information presented in Andrew Etter's book, "Modern Technical Writing".

 ## Prerequisites
 * A Markdown-formatted resume.